mvdvldn03/magnus/README.md

 # magnus
-Generates an Image Copy of Magnus Health Check for School Use
+A program which generates an image copy of the Magnus health check for school use given no symptoms

+Tools Used:
+Python (ImageDraw)
+Applescript